gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 Every discovered file and the resulting action is logged in the reports.

-### Example 4: Configure the Azure Information Protection scanner to scan all files and discover all known sensitive information types and custom conditions
+### Example 4: Configure the Azure Information Protection scanner to scan all files and discover all known sensitive information types and custom conditions - general availability version

 ```
 PS C:\> Set-AIPScannerConfiguration -Enforce Off -Schedule Manual -DiscoverInformationTypes All